 CEDEP Awarded EFMD Global Excellence in Practice Award (EIP)

 CEDEP was awarded the 2015 Silver Excellence in Practice Award (EIP) in the category of Organisational Development from EFMD Global.

-The award recognized the impact of CEDEP’s learning and development partnership for its programme, “CEDEP L’Oréal – Leaders of Change for Emerging Europe: Learning as a Growth Accelerator.”
+The award recognized the impact of CEDEP’s learning and development partnership for its programme, “CEDEP L’Oréal – Leaders for Change in Emerging Europe: Learning as a Growth Accelerator.”